 What are the Typical Uses for Honeyd?

 Honeyd is used primarily in the field of computer security.
 By using the tool’s ability to mimic several network hosts at once, Honeyd can act as a distraction to threats.
-If for example, a network has 2 real servers and only one of it is running Honeyd, it will appear that the network is running hundreds of servers to an attacker giving more time for the user to caught the hacker.
+If for example, a network has 2 real servers and only one of it is running Honeyd, it will appear that the network is running hundreds of servers to an attacker giving more time for the user to catch the hacker.

-OSSEC HIDS is a multi-platform, scalable and open source host based intrusion detection system that has a great and powerful correlation and analysis engine.
+OSSEC HIDS is a multi-platform, scalable and open-source host-based intrusion detection system that has a great and powerful correlation and analysis engine.

-Yes, downloading and use of this product is free of charge.
+The downloading and use of this product is free of charge.

 Does OSSEC HIDS Work on all Operating Systems?

-It runs on most operating systems, including Linux, MacOS, Solaris, HP-UX, AIX and Windows.
+It runs on most operating systems, including Linux, macOS, Solaris, HP-UX, AIX, and Windows.

 What are the Typical Uses for OSSEC HIDS?

 OSSEC HIDS performs integrity checking, log analysis, time-based alerting, log analysis and active response.
-It is commonly used as a solution to SEM/SIM and because of its great log analysis engine, a lot of universities, ISPs and companies are running this tool to monitor and analyze their IDS, firewalls, authentication logs and web servers.
+It is commonly used as a solution to SEM/SIM and because of its great log analysis engine, a lot of universities, ISPs and companies are running this tool to monitor and analyze their IDS, firewalls, authentication logs, and web servers.

 OSSIM provides all of the features that a security professional needs from a SIEM offering – event collection, normalization, and correlation.
 Established and launched by security engineers out of necessity, OSSIM was created with an understanding of the reality many security professionals face: a SIEM is useless without the basic security controls necessary for security visibility.

-AlienVault provides ongoing development for OSSIM because we believe that everyone should have access to sophisticated security technologies; this includes the researchers who need a platform for experimentation, and the unsung heroes who can’t convince their companies that security is a problem.
+AlienVault provides ongoing development for OSSIM because we believe that everyone should have access to sophisticated security technologies; this includes the researchers who need a platform for experimentation and the unsung heroes who can’t convince their companies that security is a problem.

 Is OSSIM Free?